SquadcastHub/terraform-provider-squadcast/docs/resources/ger_ruleset_rule.md

 ### Required

+- `action` (Map of String) Rule Action refers to the designated destination service to which an event should be directed towards, whenever a rule expression is true.
 - `alert_source` (String) An alert source refers to the origin of an event (alert), such as a monitoring tool.
 These alert sources are associated with specific rules in GER, determining where events from each source should be routed.
 Find all alert sources supported on Squadcast [here](https://www.squadcast.com/integrations).
+- `description` (String) GER Ruleset Rule description.
 - `expression` (String) An expression is a single condition or a set of conditions that must be met for the rule to take action, such as routing the incoming event to a specific service.
 - `ger_id` (String) GER id.

-### Optional

-- `action` (Map of String) Rule Action refers to the designated destination service to which an event should be directed towards, whenever a rule expression is true.
-- `description` (String) GER Ruleset Rule description.

 ### Read-Only